 At the time of the tragic 1977 accident, Robert St. Martin was a 46-year-old veteran flight controller with almost two decades of experience in the tower.
 Afterwards, he wasted little time and quickly returned to work.
 One year later, he was interviewed by a reporter doing a story on the anniversary of the crash.
 He spoke about the lawsuit he was involved in and the continuing criticism he faced, “Oh yeah.
 There’s been a lot of second-guessing, a lot of Monday morning quarterbacking.
 They’ve badmouthed me like crazy.
 You try not to let the thing bother you, but being human, you always have second thoughts.”
 He went on, “But I know the facts.
 I was directly involved.
 I thought I did the best I could.
 But it still eats at you…I’m not leading a normal life.”
 That was a major understatement.

-What St. Martin didn’t mention was that between 1969 and 1973 his immediate family had experienced a series of sometimes horrific family tragedies: the death of his father; the loss of his older brother to cancer; the passing of his wife Darthie’s beloved grandparents; and then the terrible, fatal shooting of his wife’s aunt by her former husband, who then proceeded to kill himself.
+What St. Martin didn’t mention was that between 1969 and 1973 his immediate family had experienced a series of sometimes horrific family tragedies: the death of his father; the loss of his older brother to cancer; the passing of his wife Darthie’s beloved grandparents; and then the terrible, fatal shooting of his wife’s aunt by her former husband, who then proceeded to commit suicide.

 Four more challenging years passed.
 As his marriage spiraled downwards, he began drinking more heavily.
 And then his work at Hartsfield assumed extreme proportions in August of 1981 when the air traffic controllers union, PATCO, went on strike seeking better working conditions and wages.
-Ever stubborn, St. Martin crossed the picket line and remained at work in the wake of the bitter strike and mass firings by President Reagan.
+Ever stubborn, St. Martin crossed the picket line and remained at work following the bitter strike and mass firings by President Reagan.
 After most of his co-workers were forced to leave, his job became even more stressful.

-Nine months later, just weeks after the 5th anniversary of the crash of Southern Airways Flight 242, he finally snapped.
+Nine months later, just weeks after the fifth anniversary of the crash of Southern Airways Flight 242, he finally snapped.
 When it was all said and done, his wife Darthie lay dead on the driveway in front of their house, her body riddled with bullets.
 Their neighbors found him with the gun, babbling incoherently over her corpse, wailing with such an inhuman intensity that they struggled to describe the sound to investigators.
 “It’s like something I have never heard before,” said one witness, “It was a high…it was just a no-syllable sound.
 Just a piercing screech, a pulsating type scream.”
-He was cuffed and arrested.
+He was immediately arrested and taken into custody.

 St. Martin’s attorney Amy Hembree claimed her client suffered from temporary insanity at the time of the shooting due to his severe drinking problem, the couple’s long history of domestic strife, their impending divorce, and his guilt over the horrific New Hope plane crash.
 “The marriage and the job caused him to snap under pressure,” Hembree informed the jurors, “he did not at any time of the (shooting) incident fully comprehend what was going on.”
 Despite the fact that he testified on his own behalf, the jury didn’t buy any of it.
 After four hours of deliberation, he was found guilty of murder and sentenced to life.

 Incredibly, after serving seven years and two months in prison, Robert St. Martin’s life sentence was commuted and he was paroled on December 13, 1989, still retaining his full retirement/disability benefits.
-The public record goes silent after that, and I doubt he is interested in giving any more interviews.
+The public record goes silent after that, and I doubt that he will be granting any more personal interviews.
 As for his wife Darthie, I consider her to be one of the uncounted victims of Southern Airways Flight 242.